lumostone/eth2xk8s/README.md

 ## For Development or Testing

-If you want to develop for this project or verify your configuration quickly, we recommend the following setup:
+If you want to develop for this project or verify your configuration quickly without setting up NFS or other storage solution, we recommend the following setup:

 - [kind](https://kind.sigs.k8s.io/) as the k8s distribution.
 - [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) as the persistent storage.